joypoddar/reactJS_tutorial/README.md

 Like HOC Render Prop pattern is another way to share code between components.
 In React it is possible to use a prop whose value is a function to control what is actually rendered by a component.
 This is what the Render prop pattern is based on.

 The term render prop refers to a technique for sharing code between React component using a prop whose value is a function.

+## Tutorial 38: Context (Part 1)

+Context provides a way to pass data through the component tree without having to pass props down manually at every level.